google/skylark/doc/spec.md

 specified base, decimal by default.
 If `base` is zero, x is interpreted like an integer literal, the base being inferred from an optional base prefix such as `0b`, `0o`, or `0x`.
-The string may specify an arbitrarily large integer, whereas true integer literals are restricted to 64 bits.

 ### len